The Sugar Beet Harvest

 Committed usually for the full month of October, give or take a few days depending on mother nature’s plan for the weather that year, RVers working the Sugar Beet Harvest stand to rack in about $2500 a piece for just 2 weeks of work.

-The Sugar Beet Harvest is championed by a collective effort between Express Employment Professionals who hires for the nation’s two largest sugar producers, American Crystal Sugars and Sidney Sugars.
+The Sugar Beet Harvest is championed by a collective effort between Express Employment Professionals, a staffing agency who hires for the nation’s two largest sugar producers, American Crystal Sugars and Sidney Sugars.

 Together they actively hire more than 1500 employees to work the Sugar Beet Harvest each year at 42 receiving stations and 6 factories.
 Since the local unemployment rate is pretty much non-existent, meaning everyone who wants to work is already working, Workampers are seen by some as the reliable infantry of seasonal help for the booming 5-billion-dollar beet industry.